-The study reported here is for Phase 2 of the research project known as 'The Impact of a Tech-Supported, School-Based Teacher Continuous Professional Development Model on Learning Outcomes in Tanzania' and part of the global Empowering Teachers Initiative (ETI),1 which comprises 10 country projects.
+The findings reported here are from the first round of data collection for the Empowering Teachers Initiative (ETI)1 study titled 'Assessing the scale-up of a technology-supported, government-led teacher professional development programme in Tanzania: Considering issues of equity, agency, and adaptation'.
+ETI is a global programme comprising 10 country projects focusing on similar themes.
+The study is part of Phase 2 of the overarching research project known as 'The Impact of a Tech-Supported, School-Based Teacher Continuous Professional Development Model on Learning Outcomes in Tanzania'.
 It is closely aligned with the implementation of 'MEWAKA' (Mafunzo Endelevu kwa Walimu Kazini) or Teacher continuous professional development (TCPD), and the Tanzania National TCPD implementation plan.2 MEWAKA is an innovative, school-based, technology-supported programme currently being implemented by the Government of Tanzania in schools nationwide.
 The research was co-developed and designed collaboratively between EdTech Hub, the Tanzania Institute of Education (TIE), and Aga Khan University, with consultation from key stakeholders at the ministry level.
 The work's current (second) phase focuses on issues of equity, agency, and adaptation in scaling MEWAKA.